Jiddu Krishnamurti

 Clinical Relevance

-Krishnamurti's influence on therapy is paradoxical — he rejected all systems, yet his ideas permeate mindfulness-based and humanistic approaches.
-His "choiceless awareness" parallels Gendlin's "felt sense," Hakomi's "mindfulness in therapy," and the non-judgmental attention cultivated in MBSR.
-His insistence that the observer and the observed are one anticipates aspects of ACT's defusion.
+Krishnamurti's influence on therapy is paradoxical: he rejected all systems, yet his ideas permeate mindfulness-based and humanistic approaches.
+His "choiceless awareness" sits close to the non-judgmental attention cultivated in MBSR, to Hakomi's use of mindfulness in session, and to the uninterfering quality of attention Gendlin asks for in Focusing.
+His insistence that the observer and the observed are one actually cuts against ACT's defusion, which works by noticing a thought from somewhere other than inside it; Krishnamurti denies there is a somewhere else to notice from.
 His challenge to all psychological authority resonates with person-centered therapy's trust in the client's own process.
 But Krishnamurti would likely reject all of these as systems that substitute method for direct seeing.